pburglin/RocketRetirement3/tasks.md

 ### Phase 10: Polish

 - [x] **Animations**: In landing page, add faint WebGL effects in the background in hero section where we show "Secure, AI-Powered Retirement Planning"

+### Phase 11: FAQ Image Updates

+- [x] **FAQ Security Diagram**: Replace mermaid diagram for "How does it work securely?" question with `rocketfi-local-encryption-zero-knowledge.png` image